daormar/debasher/doc/design_doc_resident.md

     (the block index modulo `w`, in `dynamic_fanout_dispatcher.py`); a choice by worker load would break the guarantees.
   - Array processes.
+The `w` workers are `w` nodes, `(process_name, task_idx)`, which a resident program already supports (see "Array processes" in Extensions), as long as the options of its tasks are written in a loop.
-The `w` workers are `w` nodes, `(process_name, task_idx)`, each with its own directory, checkpoints and input log, and the `Supervisor` already accepts such names in `NODE_PORTS`.
-Not known: whether `define_opt_from_proc_task_out` works for the fifos of resident nodes, how the script generation and the frontend would express it for resident processes, and how the chaos test would cover it (a fan-out to several workers and a fan-in from them are two more shapes for its reference program).
+    Tasks produced by an option generator that give each task a fifo of its own (`define_fifo_opt_generator`) do not work yet, in general programs either.
+Not known: how the frontend and the script generation of the API (`api/script_generation.py`) would express them for resident processes, and how a real run would cover a `Supervisor` that relaunches one task of an array.
 - **Auxiliary script to reset checkpoints across a whole topology**: deleting (or moving) every node's checkpoint folder before launching forces a clean start with no special-case code needed anywhere (the Startup sequence